House Approves BIOSECURE Act

 Opponents to the bill expressed concern that the Act could cause supply chain issues, due to industry reliance on these biotechnology companies of concern and a lack of practical alternatives.
 With or without the bill’s enactment, an L.E.K.
 Consulting survey reported that 68% of respondents, all of whom represent U.S.-based life sciences companies, were already adjusting their operations with Chinese partners, diversifying the geolocation of their partnerships, and adding background checks for partners.
 Only 2% of respondents have actually begun an unwinding process with Chinese suppliers.

 The language in the House bill contains some mitigating provisions compared to the version of the bill first introduced in January.
-Some of these revisions match the Senate bill, and some add additional mitigating elements.

 • Companies are given an eight-year grandfathering window.
 Aligning with the Senate bill, the House bill offers a grandfathering clause for contracts that entities enter into with biotechnology companies of concern prior to the “effective date” of the Act, which is the date that is 60 days after the promulgation of enabling regulations.
 However, where the Senate bill gives no end date for grandfathered contracts, the grandfathering protection under the House bill would apply only until January 1, 2032.